-Identify all proposed water uses and waste deposits that require a Type A or Type B water use licence to authorize as defined by the licensing criteria presented in Schedule 7 of the Waters Regulation.
+Identify all proposed water uses and waste deposits that require a Type A or Type B water use licence to authorize as defined by the licensing criteria presented in Schedule 5 of the Waters Regulation.
 For direct water use identify the volume, frequency, source, and timing of the proposed use(s).
 For other water uses (watercourse crossings, watercourse training, flood control or diversions) provide general information on the nature of the use.

-For proposed waste deposits identify the location, rate, timing, frequency, and duration of the deposit.
+For proposed waste deposits, including formation injection fluids and substances, identify the location, rate, timing, frequency, and duration of the deposit.
 Also identify the anticipated constituents of the deposit and the concentration (or anticipated range of concentrations) of the constituents.

-For both water uses and waste deposits that may vary significantly in nature or magnitude over the course of the project identify the anticipated nature and/or magnitudes at key stages over the course of the life cycle of the project including the post-closure phase.
+For both water uses and waste deposits that may vary significantly in nature or magnitude or temporal variations over the course of the project identify the anticipated nature and/or magnitudes at key stages over the course of the life cycle of the project.